View of Split on a 3-Day Split, Itinerary, Croatia

 The Waterfront Riva in Split, Croatia

-Emerge from the confines of the palace walls onto the spacious Split waterfront.
+Emerge from the palace walls onto the spacious Split waterfront.
 The Riva, lined with cafes and palm trees, is an idyllic pedestrian promenade.
+Walk west along the water’s edge.
+Stroll by the old fisherman’s port and continue toward the Split Marina.
+Pass the cafes that line the water and stop to savor the spectacular vista from the wooden loungers.

 View of marina and Split from Sustipan Park, Split, Croatia